bisdn/bisdn.github.io/basebox.md

 ---
-date: '2020-01-07T16:07:30.187Z'
-docname: introduction/introduction_basebox
-images: {}
-path: /introduction-introduction-basebox
-title: Basebox introduction
+title: Basebox
-nav_order: 3
+nav_order: 2
 ---

-# Basebox introduction
+# Basebox

-Basebox is the BISDN controller package for data center networks with the following elements:
+Basebox is the BISDN SDN controller bundle for data center networks with the following elements:

 * The BISDN Linux Distribution is a Yocto-based operating system for selected whitebox switches
 * baseboxd is a controller daemon integrating whitebox switches into Linux

 Based on OpenFlow Data Path Abstraction, it translates Linux netlink into switch rules.
 Our solution can be easily managed and flawlessly integrated in any existing Linux environment.

-## Architecture
+## Architecture Overview

 baseboxd communicates northbound with the Linux kernel via netlink and southbound with the switch using OpenFlow and the OpenFlow Data Path Abstraction interface (OFDPA).
 The Linux network stack is used to directly represent and modify the state of the switching infrastructure.
 For each switch port controlled by baseboxd, a Linux tap interface is created on the baseboxd host operating system.